andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-26-conveying-depression.md

 It was like a dream where you walk around in a snow storm wearing only your t-shirt and shorts, in a big cold city surrounded by towering gray skyscrapers.
 <br>And somehow this is supposed to make sense.

 That's depression.
-A surreal, absurd sickness.
-One of the most common forms of sickness there is[^Common].
+Except here's the thing: it did make sense.
+I was sick.
+Sick with a surreal, absurd sickness [^Common].
 <figure class="sidefigureleft">
       <br>
       <img class="postimagesmaller" src="/writing/images/2018-02-26-depression/oswaldo_el_grito_1.jpeg" style="width:73%;" alt="Bacon"/>